Algebraic Hyperbolicity of Complements of Generic Hypersurfaces in Projective Spaces

 \subsection{Log tangent sheaves and Lazarsfeld bundles}

-We briefly describe some important sheaves that we use in this this paper, and highlight a few of their important properties.
+We briefly describe some important sheaves that we use in this paper, and highlight a few of their important properties.
 We begin by reviewing \emph{log tangent sheaves}.
-Let $X$ be a variety and $D$ a divisor in $X$.
+Let $X$ be a smooth projective variety and $D$ a divisor in $X$.
 Then the log tangent sheaf of $D$ in $X$ is defined by the exact sequence

 If $D$ is a simple normal crossing divisor (so in particular, if $D$ is smooth), then $T_X(-\log D)$ is a vector bundle.
 Given a smooth subvariety $Y$ of $X$, we also have the \emph{log normal sheaf} $N_{Y/X}(\log D)$, defined by the following short exact sequence: